dwengovzw/learning_content/learning_objects/english/content/social_robot/1001_watzijnsocialerobots/index.md

 ]
 teacher_exclusive: true
 ---

-# Wat zijn sociale robots?
+# What are social robots?
-## 20 - 40 minuten in de klas
+## 20-40 minutes in the classroom
-Het project ‘Sociale robot’ start het best met een inleiding over sociale robots.
-Wat zijn sociale robots?
-Waar worden sociale robots ingezet?
-Hoe ziet de toekomst met sociale robots eruit?
-Hoe kan zo’n robot communiceren en kan hij ook emoties tonen?
-Een sociale robot die vlot in de omgang is, is in staat om emoties te simuleren.
+The 'Social Robot' project is best started with an introduction to social robots.
+What are social robots?
+Where are social robots used?
+What does the future with social robots look like?
+How can such a robot communicate and can it also show emotions?
+A social robot that is easy to get along with is able to simulate emotions.

-Voor een meer uitgebreide context betreffende de sociale robots, verwijzen we naar het [robotboekje 'Hallo robot!'](embed/SocialeRobot_handleiding_eerstedruk.pdf "Hallo Robot!")
+For a more extensive context on social robots, we refer to the [robot booklet 'Hello robot!'](embed/SocialeRobot_handleiding_eerstedruk.pdf "Hello Robot!")